diambra/docs/content/utils/_index.en.md

 #### Wrapped Observation

 {{% notice warning %}}
-This functionality currently does not support all possible wrappers configurations but only a part of them.
-In particular, it assumes the normalization wrapper is active.
+<span style="font-size:20px;">This functionality currently does not support all possible wrappers configurations but only a part of them.
+In particular, it assumes the normalization wrapper is active.</span>
 {{% /notice %}}

 ```python